De Lisle carbine: Design

 The Lee–Enfield bolt was shortened to feed the .45 ACP rounds; the Lee–Enfield's magazine set-up was replaced with a new assembly that held a modified M1911 magazine.
 The bolt operation offered an advantage in that the shooter could refrain from chambering the next round if absolute silence was required after firing; a semi-automatic weapon would not have offered this option as the cycling of the bolt coupled with rearward escaping propellant gas and the clink of the empty case against any hard surface would produce a noise with each shot.
 While the carbine was silent, it was not very accurate.

+Clones

+In 1970, MAC developed a 9 mm carbine called the "Destroyer", inspired by the need for a silenced weapon to be used in special forces missions during the Vietnam War.
+The first models were based on the Destroyer carbine with five variants made.

+Modern reproductions

-A reproduction of the .45 caliber carbine is manufactured by the American company Valkyrie Arms.
-Special Interest Arms for a time produced limited quantities of a De Lisle replica which incorporated an improved magazine adapter system that allows the use of unmodified M1911 magazines and also fully supports the barrel chamber in the action, later discontinued.
+A reproduction of the .45 calibre carbine is manufactured by the American company Valkyrie Arms based on original specifications.

+Special Interest Arms, for a time, produced limited quantities of a De Lisle replica which incorporated an improved magazine adapter system that allows the use of unmodified M1911 magazines and also fully supports the barrel chamber in the action, later discontinued.

+In May 22m2024, US Armament Manufacturing announced pre-orders for a reproduction of the De Lisle carbine.